Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 **(4/30/23 Epoch 409 -> 5/15/23 Epoch 411)**
 **More New Multi-pools, Big Binance Stake Drop, NEW GIRL Gone?, Staked Ada Dropping**

+Welcome back to the BALANCE Stake Pool Landscape Report.
+Here's the big macro picture of what changed.
-- 15 new pools created since last “pool groups” dataset update
+- 15 new pools have been created since last “pool groups” dataset update (April 30th, 2023).
-- Over 50% of new pools created (this round) are part of multi-pool operations
+- Over 50% of new pools created (this round) are part of Multi-Pool Operations (MPOs).
     - WAVE added 1 new pool(s)
     - KID added 2 new pool(s)
     - MS added 1 new pool(s)
     - BD added 1 new pool(s)
-    - Created new pool group SIMBA with 3 pools - same DNS used for relays
+    - New pool group SIMBA with 3 pools - same DNS used for relays
-- Huge Binance Stake drop!
+- Huge Binance Stake drop by 55% (1.57BAda)!
     - Where did it go?
+Maybe some walelt slueths can help.
-    - K-effective impacts and MAV!
+    - K-effective impacts and MAV increases!
 - NEW GIRL dead?
-Live Stake effectively dropped to zero.
+Live Stake effectively dropped to zero...(335MAda Private Pool, all pledge, 100% margin)

-Just reviewed the chart data for epoch 411, interesting to see NEW GIRL attempt to respawn under different POOL IDs.
+    - Epoch 411 analysis, it's nteresting to see NEW GIRL attempt to respawn under different POOL IDs.
-In doing more investigation into the NEW GIRL pool group issue, I found that the ADA was moved through the same stake address within minutes.
-Given this finding, I will re-establish the NEW GIRL pool group using the new pool hash ID values.
-Looks like new pool IDs and new addresses, but all moved within minutes apart through the same utility.
-Even if the funds were indeed a change in ownership, I still believe this to be a multi-pool operation.
+    - ADA was moved through the same stake address within minute through the same utility.
+    - Given this finding, the NEW GIRL pool group is re-established using the new pool hash ID values.
+Looks like new pool IDs and new addresses, but .
+    - Even if the funds were indeed a change in ownership, we still believe this to be a legit Multi-Pool Operation.

 ## Noteworthy Community Updates